-How to deal with debts
+How to Deal with Debts

-Reasons why people get into debts
+8 Reasons why People get into Debt

 2. Illness – is unpredictable when it happens like redundancy.
 My debts accumulated when I was ill.
-When you become ill for longer periods, your bills accumulate and you find yourself in debt or if you are in debt already, please get in touch straight away to your creditors to let them know.
+When you become ill for longer periods, your bills accumulate and you find yourself in debt.
+When this happens, please get in touch straight away to your creditors to let them know.

 3. Divorce - when people get divorced and find out that their partner, wife or husband has debts connected to their property they will be liable to pay as well especially if the husband and wife are joint owners of the house or flat.

 5. Spending instead of saving first – people tend to spend and pay later but can you blame them when some furniture shop says on their offer "Buy Now Pay Later".
 It is hard to resist the offer when people like me got no savings to buy this furniture.
-Sensible people will save and buy this furniture.
+Sensible people will save and buy this furniture though.

-6. School Fees – students although they are given grant by the government, they will be in debt before they finish school and before they get a job to pay for their grants or fees.
+6. School Fees – students, although they are given grant by the government, they will be in debt before they finish school and before they get a job to pay for their grants or fees.

 7. Natural disasters – like floods, typhoons, snow, volcanoes erupting and tsunamis can be reasons for people to borrow money to keep them going while they sort themselves out.

 8. Wrong Financial Advice - some financial institutions like banks, credit providers, and even independent Advisers give the wrong advice to people about financial products like mortgages, insurance policies, credit cards and loans.
 I was given the wrong advice about my unsecured personal loan.
 Now I know that even with unsecured personal loan, the banks can still attach your debt to your property or anything of value that you possess.

 Sometimes when your creditor knows that you are in trouble they will sell your debt to a third person or they will pass your debt to a debt collection company who recovers debts.
-When they do this, they will write you a letter to say what had happened and they will tell you how much is left for you to pay.
+When they do this, they will write you a letter to say what had happened and they will let you know how much is left for you to pay.

 2. Dog walking – if you like walking dogs, offer your services and get paid for it.

-6. Give up your car for a while and use public transport to save money on petrol, road tax and insurance.
-Public transport is cheaper than running a car.
+6. Give up the car for a while and use public transport to save money on petrol, road tax and insurance. – Public transport is cheaper than running a car.
 I know it is not convenient for others but sometimes we have to make cut backs when we are in debt.
 Once your debt is paid off, then you can use your car again.

 7. De-clutter and sell stuff that you don't need that is just gathering dust in the attic or just cluttering your home.
 Do some car boot selling.

 9. Stop borrowing – don't borrow any more to pay off your loans or credit cards.
 Cut up all your credit cards and save for things you want to buy.
 Never borrow from Payday Loans, their interest is too expensive to repay.

 11. Start doing baby sitting for friends or people who have kids and get paid for it.
 There is quite a demand for babysitters.

-12. Taking on lodgers or students if you have spare rooms or renting your garage or parking space in your home if you don't use it.
+12. Taking on lodgers or students when you have spare rooms or renting your garage or parking space in your home if you don't use it.
 We rented our spare bedroom for a few years and it helped us pay off our mortgage.

-13. Do some private care works in the community.
-Lots of elderly people need someone to do their shopping or take them for hospital or clinic appointments or they just need some company for a few hours.
+13. Do some private care works in the community – Lots of elderly people need someone to do their shopping or take them for hospital or clinic appointments or they just need some company for a few hours.

 14. Pet setting – sometimes there are people who go on holiday but they got cats or dogs and they need someone to look after them when they go away.
 It is a good way of earning extra money to pay off debts.